Home

 Current availability:

 Much Mellotron abounds, particularly cello, with top-end-of-the-keyboard polyphonic parts on more than one track, not to mention the inimitable strings, particularly on Darkness/Earth In Search Of A Sun and Sixth Day - The People.
-The latter track features what sounds like both male and female choirs, and I'm sure there's some 'Tron flute in there, too, so I presume he had more than one tape frame.
-I was led to believe that there were only a couple of 'Tron tracks here, but that's not the case at all, although some of his use is so subtle that it could almost be mistaken for actual orchestral instruments.
+The latter track features what sounds like both male and female choirs and I'm sure there's some Mellotron flute in there, too, so I presume he had more than one tape frame.
+I was led to believe that there were only a couple of Mellotron tracks here, although some of his use is so subtle that it could almost be mistaken for actual orchestral instruments.

 Official site